 Did you know there were 36 new fragrances launched in the 1950s?
 30 for women, and only 6 for men.

-What's your 1950s Perfumes worth in 2021?
-Here are some recently sold items.
+What's your 1950s perfumes worth in 2021?
+Here are some recently sold items with prices.